tmack8001/picobrew/README.md

   $ picobrew recipes [RECIPEID]

 OPTIONS
-  -a, --all                  (NOT SUPPORTED YET) export all recipes -f, --format=beerxml|json  [default: beerxml] format of recipe output -h, --help                 show CLI help
-  -o, --output=output        path to output file
-  -v, --verbose              enable debugging output
+  -a, --all                              (NOT SUPPORTED YET) export all recipes -f, --format=beerxml|json              [default: beerxml] format of recipe output -h, --help                             show CLI help -o, --output_filename=output_filename  custom output filename (default is to use name of brew recipe) -v, --verbose                          enable debugging output --output_folder=output_folder          path to output folder (useful for use with `--all`)

 EXAMPLE
   $ picobrew recipes 95bd40cc4f4a4843923f88128b2286a6 --format=beerxml